sakra/FindMathematica/MANUAL.md

 macOS architecture type supported by the installed macOS version.
 To select the build target architecture types, set the CMake `CMAKE_OSX_ARCHITECTURES` variable.

-E.g., to build a macOS universal binary use the following setting:
+E.g., to build a macOS universal binary, use the following setting:

     $ cmake "-DCMAKE_OSX_ARCHITECTURES=arm64;x86_64" ..